kyma-project/website/content/community/governance/01-governance.md

 ### Lack of consensus

-Engage the [Core SIG leaders](/collaboration/#core-special-interest-group-core-special-interest-group-leaders) if there are still unresolved objections by the decision due date.
-They will work with the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) if necessary to reach the final decision as soon as possible and close the issue.
+Engage the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) if necessary to reach the final decision as soon as possible and close the issue.

 ### Revisit a decision